markel1974/Symphony/WIKI.md

 ## Cartridges

-`g64` supports a variety of cartridge types.
+`symphony` supports a variety of cartridge types.

 ### Generic Cartridges